 Disney Plus and Hulu: basic overview

-Disney Plus is the new Disney streaming platform that launched in the US on November 12.
+Disney Plus is the new Disney streaming platform that launched in the US in late 2019.
 It's a one-stop home for Disney, Pixar, Star Wars, Marvel and National Geographic programming, and is likely to make a big dent in the share of online streaming enjoyed by the current big dogs.

 Hulu, on the other hand, has been around in some form since 2008, with various iterations of its online TV catch-up service existing over the years, including a separate online portal called Hulu Plus.
 The offering is a bit more streamlined these days, with a central Hulu platform for streaming TV episodes, movies, and more – and a close relationship with major US broadcasters ensuring high-profile content regularly hits the service.